Discover

 can update their changing magnitudes.

-Posted on
+Posted

-galaxies M31, M33, and M81.
-The images and data are archived back
+neighboring galaxies M31, M33, and M81.
+The images and data

-to 1998.
+are archived back to 1998.

-If you are
+If you

-star, the Latest Supernovae web site is your
+exploding star, the Latest Supernovae web site

-one-stop destination.
+is your one-stop destination.

 Wide range of users

-Anyone fascinated by astronomy will
+Anyone fascinated by astronomy

-enjoy browsing the Latest Supernovae web page.
+will enjoy browsing the Latest Supernovae web

-can evoke a sense of wonderment and intrigue.
+galaxy can evoke a sense of wonderment and intrigue.

 Supernovas